asyrjasalo/kongman/README.md

 ## Development

-To create the `docker-compose` stack and run tests for it:
+For `docker-compose` env, running tests, building and installing from source:

-    make test
+    make

-Tests clean up the Kong resources they create.
-The docker volume for DB persists until `make testdown` or `make clean` is ran.
+Tests clean up the Kong resources they create, docker volumes for Kong's PostgreSQL and Konga's MongoDB persist until `make dc_down` or `make clean`.

-Run `make` for the list of rules.
+Run `make clean` to reset everything, run `make help` for other options.